streetturtle/awesome-wm-widgets/_widgets/volume-widget.md

 | `shape` | `gears.shape.bar` | A shape painter function (see [gears.shape](https://awesomewm.org/doc/api/libraries/gears.shape.html)) |
 | `with_icon` | true | Show volume icon|

-_Note:_ I didn't figure out how does the `forced_height` property of progressbar widget work (maybe it doesn't work at all), thus there is a workaround with margins.
+**Note:** I didn't figure out how the `forced_height` property of the progressbar widget works (maybe it doesn't work at all), thus there is a workaround with margins.

 #### `vertical_bar` parameters